Love and Psyche (David): Criticism

 Two supportive articles about the painting appeared when it was first shown, but they were likely influenced by David himself.
 Both of them focused on the realism, one article saying it was a "purely historical" approach to mythology.
 When put into contrast with Picot's work, the realism was further applauded by some.

-The overwhelming the response, however, was negative.
+The overwhelming response, however, was negative.
 The ruling class preferred more idealized works, as the realism was seen as immoral for hinting at sexual undertones.
 Gros, who was otherwise a known supporter of David, said that “the head of Amor has a somewhat faun-like character, the hands are somewhat dark and above all not refined enough.”
 Other critics were confused by the deviation from Cupid's typical appearance and were disturbed by the distortion of it.